percona/everest-doc/docs/secure/Idp_integration.md

 ## Configure OIDC on the Percona Everest's side

-You can configure OIDC on the Percona side using the flag or the wizard.
+You can configure OIDC on the Percona Everest's side using the CLI in headless mode or with the wizard

-To configure OIDC using the flag, run the following command:
+To configure OIDC using the headless mode, run the following command:

     everestctl settings oidc configure --issuer-url=http://url.com --client-id=<your-app-client-id